DavidssonDui/Do-Student-Debt-Relief-Policies-affect-Pre-College-Behaviour-/README.md

 ## Context

-This was an independent research project completed for a graduate econometrics course.
+This was an independent research project completed for UBC ECON 526 (MA Quantatative Economics with Data Science Applications).
 All data sourcing, proxy construction, model specification, and analysis are my own work.

 ## Author